- What is it?

 Situations requiring special attention

-This test is contraindicated in infants where both heels are oedematous, injured or infected.
+This test is contraindicated in newborns where both heels are oedematous, injured or infected.
 In certain circumstances, the heel cannot be accessed for sampling.
 When heel prick testing is contraindicated or not possible due to local heel problems, venous blood sampling is recommended.

 In newborns who require a blood transfusion, the test should be performed prior to transfusion whenever possible, even within the first 48 hours of the baby’s life.
 The test should be repeated where appropriate, according to the type of transfusion.